Don't miss these 5 top-rated movies screening around Dublin

 On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
 Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
 When Charlie revives him, she quickly learns this is no ordinary yellow VW bug.

-With a 92 percent critical approval rating and an audience score of 79 percent on Rotten Tomatoes, "Bumblebee" has garnered plenty of praise since its release on Dec.
-21. According to the site's overview of critic reviews, "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise - and sets up its own slate of sequels in the bargain."
+With a critical approval rating of 92 percent and an audience score of 78 percent on Rotten Tomatoes, "Bumblebee" has become a favorite since its release on Dec.
+21.

+The site's critical consensus notes, "'Bumblebee' proves it's possible to bring fun and a sense of wonder back to a bloated blockbuster franchise -- and sets up its own slate of sequels in the bargain."

-You can catch it at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Saturday, Jan.
-26. Click here for showtimes and tickets.
+Interested?
+It's playing at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Thursday, Feb.
+7. Click here for showtimes and tickets.

 Stan & Ollie